SANE Resources logo

 A:

-It depends on location and circumstance.
+It depends on location and circumstance and is a case-by-case basis.
 For instance, if you are in a domestic violence situation then meeting you in the privacy of my office, comfort of your home or office, or other agreed upon location can be a way to support your safety.
-If you're homebound, have difficulty getting out of your home, or have acute anxiety, then you can still have access to psychotherapy without having to rely on others for transportation.
+If you're homebound, have difficulty getting out of your home, or have acute anxiety, then you can may still be able to have access to psychotherapy without having to rely on others for transportation.

 A:

 Some established cleints have set up regularly scheduled phone contact and are charged for that time.
-It's important for clients to have an additional support network outside of therapy sessions.
-In case of an emotional crisis or life-threatening emergency please dial 911.
-If you have visited the office you've probably already picked up the Staying Connected with Meetings sheet.
+It's important for clients to have an additional support network outside of therapy sessions as my practice is out-patient and individuals needing a higher level of care may find in-patient or residential support necessary.
+In case of an emotional crisis or life-threatening emergency please always dial 911.

 Q: What if I just want to be happy!